basho/basho_docs/content/riak/kv/3.2.0/using/cluster-operations/tictac-aae-fold/erase-keys.md

 {ok,5}
 ```

-This indicates that 5 tombstones were found meeting the filter parameters.
+This indicates that 5 keys were found meeting the filter parameters and were deleted by Riak.
+Remember that a deleted Riak key is really converted to a Riak tombstone object, and will be actually removed from the backend at a later point based on your `delete_mode` setting.

 ## Available filters

-These filters are detailed in the [Filters][filters] documentation and can be used to limit the keys considered for reaping or counting.
+These filters are detailed in the [Filters][filters] documentation and can be used to limit the keys considered for deleting.

 These filters will reduce the keys to be searched: